tenesiss/Hacknet-Pathfinder-XMOD-Dev/README.md

   - ip: The record's pointing IP
   - domain: The record's domain
   - registeredBy(?): The ip or name of the person/node that added the record, by default is "UNKNOWN"
+### AddChoice
+- Adds a possible choice to the current choices available.
+- Attributes available:
+   - id: The internal id of the choice.
+User will not see this.
+   - title: The title the user will see for the choice
+   - description(?): The description the user will see for the choice.
+   - resetAfterChoose(?): Clears the available choices after this one is chosen.
+By defualt is set to true.
+### RemoveChoice
+- Removes the choice with the given id.
+- Attributes available:
+   - id: The id of the choice to remove.
+### ShowChoices
+- Shows the available choices to the user by the terminal (as if he executed the `choices` command).
+### ResetChoices
+- Clears the available choices.

 ## Goals
 ### File Creation (filecreation)